Janspiry/Palette-Image-to-Image-Diffusion-Models/README.md

 This is an unofficial implementation of **Palette: Image-to-Image Diffusion Models** by **Pytorch**, and it is mainly inherited from its super-resolution version [Image-Super-Resolution-via-Iterative-Refinement](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement).
 The code template is from my another seed project: [distributed-pytorch-template](https://github.com/Janspiry/distributed-pytorch-template).

-There are some implementation details with paper descriptions, which may be different from the actual `Palette` structure.
+There are some implementation details with paper descriptions:

-- We adapted the U-Net architecture used in  `Guided-Diffusion`, which can give a substantial boost to sample quality.
+- We adapted the U-Net architecture used in  `Guided-Diffusion`, which give a substantial boost to sample quality.
-- We used the attention mechanism in low-resolution features (16×16) like vanilla `DDPM` due to the limit of resources.
+- We used the attention mechanism in low-resolution features (16×16) like vanilla `DDPM`.
 - We encode the $\gamma$ rather than $t$ in `Palette` and embed it with affine transformation.
-- As described in `Palette`, we fix the variance $Σ_\theta(x_t, t)$ to a constant during the inference.
+- We fix the variance $Σ_\theta(x_t, t)$ to a constant during the inference as described in `Palette`.

 ## Status

+Due to the complete work needing a lot of GPU support, I just build the complete training pipeline and then choose some tasks or alternative datasets to evaluate.

 ### Code
 - [x] Diffusion Model Pipeline
 - [x] Train/Test Process